Packaged Rooftop Units | Everything You Need to Know is Here - Part 1

 Recall that the role of condenser coils is to reject the heat from refrigerant to the outside air.
 In condenser coils, refrigerant rejects heat and changes its state from gas to liquid.

-Some of the types of condensers commonly used in rooftop units are:
+Some of the types of condensers commonly used in packaged rooftop units are:

 Microchannel condenser.

-Recall that a fin tube condenser has small metal plates attached to the tubes carrying refrigerant.
+Recall that a fin-tube condenser has small metal plates (fins) attached to the tubes carrying refrigerant.
 Remember that fins are basically metal plates.
 In fin tube condensers, fins are attached to the refrigerant tubing.
+These fins increase the surface area to help reject heat faster to the outdoor air.

 Metering Devices

 Recall that the function of a metering device is to reduce the pressure of refrigerant.
-A metering device permits only a small amount of refrigerant to enter the evaporator coils.
-The pressure and temperature of refrigerant decreases as it comes out of a metering device.
+A metering device permits only a small amount of liquid refrigerant to enter the evaporator coils.
+The pressure and temperature of refrigerant drops as it comes out of a metering device.

-In a rooftop unit, we usually find these metering devices:
+In a packaged rooftop unit, we usually find these metering devices:

 Thermostatic expansion valves, and